 Have you heard?
 Or have you been living under a (space) rock?
 Rolex just released a brand new Daytona that’s out of this world – literally.
-Outfitted with white gold, yellow gold and Everose, the all-new Rolex Meteorite Dial Daytona is cool, contemporary and totally coveted.
-We took the time to research everything there is to know about this brand new Daytona – from the materials used to the retail price, release date and more.
+Outfitted with white gold, yellow gold, and Everose, the all-new Rolex Meteorite Dial Daytona is cool, contemporary, and coveted.
+We took the time to research everything there is to know about this brand-new Daytona – from the materials used to the retail price, release date and more.
 Plus, we’re pointing out all the details you shouldn’t miss.
 Alright, let’s take a closer look!

 Model: Cosmograph Daytona